 Moreover, you are notified instantly with unbiased sell & buy recommendations, if your portfolio’s asset risk, diversification or allocation needs your immediate attention.

-Checking out BMO InvestorLine Contact details and visiting them or calling the professionals at their toll free number will help you to take the right steps towards securing your financial future.
+Checking out BMO InvestorLine Contact details and visiting them or calling the professionals at their toll-free number will help you to take the right steps towards securing your financial future.

-For registered accounts like Spouse/common-law RRSP or RRSP, an annual administration charge of $100 is to be paid for pans with assets with value lower than $25,000.
+For registered accounts like Spouse/common-law RRSP or RRSP, an annual administration charge of $100 is to be paid for pans with assets with a value lower than $25,000.
 For plans over $25,000, the administration fee gets waived until 31st December of the year of opening the account.

 Fees get waived for the following:

 - Clients holding RSP (which includes LRIF, LIF, LIRA and RRIF) with BMO InvestorLine.
-It also includes clients making couple or more of ‘commissionable trades’ within six months.
+It also includes clients making a couple or more of ‘commissionable trades’ within six months.

 Free exempt accounts:

 It is during business close on the calendar’s last day that fee gets charged when ‘average house-hold account balance’ is lesser than $15,000.

 Here, the ‘Average house-hold account balance’ is said to refer to account equity average of all accounts in the same address as well as excludes those fee exempt accounts.